RobertRingel/LearningTasks4Programming/Java/02_ExtensionInterface/00_TaskPool_ExtensionInterface.md

-## Task Pool Classes and Modifier Tasks
+## Task Pool Class extension and interfaces

-All these learning tasks are related to the content of the [Java-OOP-Poster](../JavaPosterOOP_engl.pdf) boxes 1 and 2.
+All these learning tasks are related to the content of the [Java-OOP-Poster](../JavaPosterOOP_engl.pdf) boxes 3 and 4.

 ### Topic: basics of extension and interfaces